In Praise of Slow

 I say look at the history books.
 Take the rise of feminism.
 In the 60s, when feminists said the world was unjust and the moment for change had come, the mainstream reaction was: No, the world has always been this way.
 You can’t change it.
 Go back to the kitchen!
 But look at the world today.
 Obviously there is a long way to go to create a world of perfect gender equality, but a woman today could hardly imagine how severely life was limited for her grandmother.
 I look at my sister and my grandmother and marvel at the change in just two generations.
 And the green movement has followed a similar arc: it was dismissed as a plaything for hippies and tree-huggers thirty years ago but today is near the top of the political agenda.
 The message is that the world can change, if we want it to.
 For a cultural revolution to occur, you need three factors: the need for change; an awareness of the need for change; and people willing to put that change into practice.
 We now have all three factors in place for the Slow revolution to push on.
 I think the Slow movement is at the same point as feminism or green-ism was 30 or 40 years ago.
 We won’t change the world, or make it Slow, by next year.
 It will take time.
 The Slow revolution will be slow.
 But I believe it will happen.

 It will be a world that is healthy, happy and humane.
 But you have to realistic.
 I am no utopian.
 I am a skeptic by nature.
 I don’t believe we will ever create a world where everyone does everything at the right speed and no one ever feels rushed.
 That’s just a fantasy.
 The world is too complex and interconnected for that.
 It’s impossible in a world where we have to interact with others.
 Impatience is also part of being human.
 I suspect even the Dalai Lama rushes unnecessarily sometimes!
-Hell, even I forget to slow down from time to time I face a barrage of requests to give speeches, do interviews, etc from all over the world every day and it’s hard not to get caught up in the frenzy.
+Even I forget to slow down from time to time.
+I face a barrage of requests to give speeches, do interviews, etc from all over the world every day and it’s hard not to get caught up in the frenzy.
 But at least our starting point should be to seek the tempo giusto and to expect others to do so too.

 What do you hope readers will take away from In Praise of Slow?